ShowLiao/FlickrList/README.md

-FlickrList App is use Flickr API get photo on Flickr. this version photo still not able to show on the listView
+FlickrList App is use Flickr API get photo on Flickr.
+1. use Runable and for get result from Flickr server
+2. use WeakReference to fixed onPostExecute image null issue.